donyori/gogo/README.md

 ---

-This library is not systematic and is just a toolbox.
+This library is not systematic and just contains some scattered tools.

 The library is under development.
 More codes and documents will be added in the future.